huggingface/blog/optimizing-bark.md

 model = model.to(device)
 ```

-Load the processor, which will takes care of tokenization and optional speaker embeddings.
+Load the processor, which will take care of tokenization and optional speaker embeddings.

 ```python
 from transformers import AutoProcessor